exis-io/exis-io.github.io/pages/samples/Samples.md

 ![Missing Image!](/img/ios-cards-tutorial/web/1-setup/1.PNG)

 Navigate to the dashboard and create a new application.
 The name you choose here will become part of your [domain][domain].
-These screenshots show how to make an app for the Cards Against Humanity tutorial-- channge the app name as needed.
+These screenshots show how to make an app for the Cards Against Humanity tutorial-- change the app name as needed.

 ![Missing Image!](/img/ios-cards-tutorial/web/1-setup/3.PNG)